-Summed graph, 365 day view
+Summed comparison graph, 365 day view

-The third display is a year on year summed graph which shows the 'fuel gauge' view.
-With this one you will see the most current year at the bottom and the panel above it is essentially shifted back a year.
-This enables you to draw a line vertically to intersect the graph and see how much moisture there was at the same time last year.
-Once a number of seasons have passed and we have observed the Full Point (drained upper limit) and Onset Of Stress (crop lower limit), we can then insert a 50% horizontal line that gives a clearer indication of moisture left in the profile.
+The third display is a year on year summed graph comparison which shows the 'fuel gauge' view.
+With this one you will see the most current year in the bottom panel and the mid panel above it is essentially shifted back a year.
+The top panel is shifted back two years.
+This enables one to draw a line vertically to intersect the graph and see how much moisture there was at the same time last year.
+Once a number of seasons have passed and we have observed the Full Point (drained upper limit) and Driest Ever (crop lower limit), we can then insert a 50% horizontal line that gives a clearer indication of moisture left in the profile.